You are here

 STEM and Science Related Grants and Awards

-- Verizon Foundation Grants - awards grants of $5,000 to $10,000 dollars.
+- Verizon Foundation Grants - awards grants of $5,000 to $10,000.
 They are particularly interested in high visibility projects that help integrate technology into your classroom/school.
 You have to contact a regional representative to check on eligibility - see details on their website.

 - American Honda Foundation - awards grants of $20,000 to $75,000 to non-profits and schools on a quarterly basis.
 Their priority is youth education, specifically in the areas of science, technology, engineering, and mathematics (STEM), and the environment.

 - NEA Learning & Leadership Grants - awards grants of $2,000 for individuals or $5,000 for collaborative groups to engage in meaningful, long-term professional development.
 Grant funds may be used for fees, travel expenses, books, or other materials--a portion can also go toward a small stipend for collaborative group participants.
 Three application deadlines throughout the year.

 - NEA Student Success Grants - awards grants of $2,000 or $5,000 for improving critical thinking and problem solving of students.
 The grants are meant to fund in-school student support with priority given to new teachers (<7 years) doing work resulting in low-income and minority student success with honors, advanced placement, or other challenging curricula.

 - Cognizant Making the Future Grants - grants for after-school and summer "Maker" opportunities for students--scroll down for details.